zendframework/zf2-documentation/docs/languages/en/user-guide/skeleton-application.rst

         [RuntimeException]
           The process timed out.

-    your connection was too slow to download the entire package in time, and composer timed out.
-To avoid this, instead of running
+    then your connection was too slow to download the entire package in time, and composer timed out.
+To avoid this, instead of running:

     .. code-block:: bash

         php composer.phar install

-    run
+    run instead:

     .. code-block:: bash